jdoleary/Spellmasons/docs/Footage.md

     - 16:9 aspect ratio is preferred since the Steam client is optimized for widescreen, but 4:3 aspect ratio is accepted.
 Please note that audio will be filtered down to regular stereo when we transcode the videos.
     - Adobe Media Encoder CC to create compatible video files for Steam.
 The preset to use is: H.264 Video (20Mbs) with AAC Stereo Audio (192Kbps).
     - IMPORTANT: OBS can incur lag so make sure to lower computer resolution and close other apps.
+    - IMPORTANT: Do you want your mouse recorded?
+    - IMPORTANT: Is music off and audio configured correctly?
 - Gifs
     - Widescreen for steam, square for twitter
     - Despot's Game has 600x300px gifs